kaushalprasadhial/compilation_of_object_detection_models-master/Darkflow/README.md

 ## Collect and annotate images
 The steps to annotate images using LabelImg:

-  1 Create a folder contains images files and name it "images".
+  1 Create a folder contains images files and name it "images" inside "darkflow" directory.
   2 Create a folder contains annotations files and name it "annotations".
   3 Open LabelImg application.
   4 Click on “Open Dir” and then choose the Images folder.